Northwest Territories Nominee Program (NTNP): Eligibility and Application Steps

 To qualify for the Entrepreneur Stream, applicants must:

-• Submit a detailed business plan with evidence of business knowledge, market research, etc.
+• Submit a detailed business plan supported by market research and evidence of business knowledge

-• Demonstrate reasonable knowledge of the NWT economy and business operations
+• Demonstrate reasonable understanding of the NWT economy, business environment, and operational requirements

 In addition to facilitating new business establishment and job creation, this stream aims to attract entrepreneurial talent who can enrich the economic and social fabric of the Northwest Territories.